pat-s/antergos_setup_guide/README.md

 I recommend using [Antergos | Your Linux.
 Always Fresh.
 Never Frozen.](https://antergos.com).
 Officially its a distribution but most people refer to it as a graphical installer for Arch Linux.
-It comes with the choice of 6 different desktop systems.
+It comes with the choice of 6 different desktop environments.
 Choose a desktop that suites you.
 Choose wisely.
 Your desktop is responsible for the look, feel and standard applications of your installation.
 See [10 Best Linux Desktop Environments And Their Comparison | 2018 Edition](https://fossbytes.com/best-linux-desktop-environments/) for some inspiration.
 What makes Antergos a distribution rather than an "installer only" is the fact that it also comes with its own libraries maintained by the Antergos developers.